top of page

 Google business listing for current hours

 Stop number three is the Mt.
-Hood Winery..
+Hood Winery.
 The Bickford family has been growing tree fruit in the Hood River Valley for generations, but since 2000, they’ve enjoyed their rise in the wine business.
-Orchards continue to grow on the Bickford family’s 160 acres, but they sacrificed a number of 80-year-old pear trees in 2008 to make room for their new tasting room and their 30-foot-long antique wine bar.
-If you do decide to stop here I highly recommend the Estate Pinot Noir Rosé.
+Orchards continue to grow on the Bickford family’s 160 acres, but they sacrificed several 80-year-old pear trees in 2008 to make room for their new tasting room and their 30-foot-long antique wine bar.
+If you do decide to stop here, I highly recommend the Estate Pinot Noir Rosé.
 It won a Gold Medal at the 2022 Cascadia International Wine Competition.

 541-386-8333